confluentinc/ksql/documentation/quickstart.rst

 Welcome to Confluent and Kafka Structured Query Language (KSQL)!

+KSQL provides a structured query language to do processing on data stored in a Kafka cluster.

-The goal of this quickstart guide is to provide you with a first hands-on look at KSQL.
-This quickstart will guide you through a simple workflow to be able to query and transform KSQL data.
+The goal of this quickstart guide is to guide you through a simple workflow to be able to query and transform KSQL data.

 Setup
 -----

-1. You will need access to a development Kafka cluster (with ZooKeeper, a Kafka broker, and Confluent Schema Registry) and then run KSQL against it.
-Do not run KSQL against a production Kafka cluster, since KSQL is in tech preview.
+1. Because KSQL queries data in a Kafka cluster, you will need access to a development Kafka cluster (with ZooKeeper, a Kafka broker, and optionally Confluent Schema Registry).
+Do not run KSQL against a production Kafka cluster while KSQL is in tech preview.

+To run a Kafka development cluster and to start KSQL:
-* If you are using a Docker environment, then follow [these instructions](quickstart-docker.rst) to run the Kafka cluster and start KSQL
+* If you are using a Docker environment, then follow [these instructions](quickstart-docker.rst)
-* If you are not using a Docker environment, then follow (these instructions)[quickstart-non-docker.rst] to run the Kafka cluster and start KSQL
+* If you are not using a Docker environment, then follow (these instructions)[quickstart-non-docker.rst]

-Once you have your Kafka cluster running and have started KSQL, you should see the KSQL prompt:
+Once you have completed the above steps, you will have a running Kafka cluster and you will have started KSQL.
+You will see the KSQL prompt:

 .. sourcecode:: bash

    ksql>

-2. Produce data to your Kafka cluster
+2. KSQL provides a structured query language to query Kafka data, so you need some data to query.
+For this quickstart, you will produce mock data to the Kafka cluster.

-* If you are using our Docker Compose files, a data generator is already running and producing Kafka messages to your cluster.
+* If you are using our Docker Compose files, a Docker container is already running with a data generator that is producing Kafka messages to your cluster.
 No further action is required
 * If you are not not using our Docker environment, then follow [these instructions](quickstart-non-docker.rst#producedata) to generate data

 <TODO: KSQL-205: data generator should pre-generate this data>